rba100/jlite/README.md

 For very simple templates the parameters value can be a string or number instead of an object.
 In this case, `data-from` must have no value, e.g. `<div><p>Favourite number: <span data-from></span>.</p></div>` with `instantiate('template', 7);`.

 Mis-matched parameters to templates fails silently.
-I.e. if you omit a property that a `data-from` asks for, or if you provide a property for which there is no correspondig `data-` element then the framework will just move on and do what it can.
+I.e. if you omit a property that a `data-` asks for, or if you provide a property for which there is no correspondig `data-` element then the framework will just move on and do what it can.

 ## Programming patterns